Notes on Fossil Pollen

 Grewipollenites

 This form genus represents pollen similar to that of the living genus Grewia.
-However it is tricolpate, whereas Grewia has tricolporate pollen, and may not be closely related (or even malvalean).
-Grewiapollenites canadensis is recorded from the Cretaceous of North America [33].
+However it is tricolpate, whereas Grewia has tricolporate pollen, and may not be closely related (or even malvalean). [xii] Grewiapollenites canadensis is recorded from the Cretaceous of North America [33].

 Intratriporopollenites

 This form genus covers pollen morphospecies associated with Tilioideae, Brownlowioideae and perhaps also Bombacoideae.
 (A possible association with Sterculiaceae is also mentioned in at least one source.)
 It is divided into 5 subgenera, one of which contains pollen similar that of Tilia and Cragia, a second which contains pollen similar to that of Mortoniodendron, and a third (Insculptipollenites) which contains pollen similar to that of some Brownlowidoideae; the other two subgenera may also related to Brownlowioideae [b].
-Modern Browlowioideae has two types of pollen, which might correspond to the tribes Brownlowieae and Berryeae [a].
+Modern Brownlowioideae has two types of pollen, which might correspond to the tribes Brownlowieae and Berryeae [].

-Intratriporopollenites (or Tiliaepollenites) ceciliensis is recorded from the Eocene of Germany [9].
+Intratriporopollenites (or Tiliaepollenites) ceciliensis is recorded from the Eocene of Germany [xi].
 Intratriporollenites ceciensis (is this the same taxon?) is recorded from the Middle Eocene of North Africa, and is hypothesised to represent a form of brownlowioid pollen [56].

-Intratriporopollenites kettingensis Pflug is Bombacacidites kettingensis (Pflug) Krutzsch
+Intratriporopollenites kettingensis Pflug is Bombacacidites kettingensis (Pflug) Krutzsch.

 Intratriporopollenites magnoporatus Pflug. & Thomson is said to be juglandaceous [58].
 Elsewhere it is transferred to the form genus Subtriporopollenites, of unknown affinity.